EXCLUSIVE-U.S. trial of AstraZeneca COVID-19 vaccine may resume this week -sources | Health

 “In this case, after considering the information, the independent reviewers and MHRA (Medicines and Healthcare products Regulatory Agency) recommended that vaccinations should continue,” the draft consent form stated.
 “Close monitoring of the affected individual and other participants will be continued.”
 Regulators in Brazil, India and South Africa also previously allowed AstraZeneca to resume its vaccine trials there.

 A J&J spokesman on Tuesday said the study remains on pause as the company continues its review of medical information before deciding to restart the trial.
-J&J noted that its "study pause" was voluntary, in contrast to AstraZeneca's "regulatory hold," which is imposed by health authorities.
+J&J noted last week that its "study pause" was voluntary.
+By contrast, AstraZeneca's trial is on "regulatory hold," which is imposed by health authorities.
 Vaccines are seen as essential to helping end the pandemic that has battered economies around the world and claimed more than 1 million lives - over 220,000 of them in the United States.

 The Health Research Authority, which helps oversee UK medical research, said in an email to Reuters that it vetted the communication to make sure it was suitable to ensure informed consent among study volunteers.
 It could not confirm that the letter had been issued.
 An AstraZeneca spokeswoman said the communication is not from the company and it "cannot verify the content," referring to the draft letter to study participants.

 "We also cannot comment on a pending FDA decision," she said.
-The Oxford study team has not responded to requests for comment.
+The Oxford study team did not respond to requests for comment.
 NOT ENOUGH EVIDENCE

 Transverse myelitis, which the study volunteer is believed to have developed, typically occurs at a rate of 1-in-200,000 people, Offit said, so it would be unusual to see it in a trial of 9,000 individuals.
 Other viruses including those that cause West Nile and polio can trigger the condition, as can physical trauma.